01 of 05

 There are a variety of techniques for framing in a hoop and this tutorial shows just one of the options.
 This version works well for covering the back of your work and making a way to hang and/or label your embroidery.
 This is especially good for when you are making a hoop for a gift, as it looks more finished and professional.

-Throughout this tutorial, you'll read about framing embroidery, but this technique isn't limited to embroidery.
-Of course, it will work with most needlework, but it's also an option for framing quilt squares or plain fabric that has a print you want to feature.
+This technique isn't limited to embroidery.
+It will work with most needlework, but it's also an option for framing quilt squares or plain fabric that has a print you want to feature.

 02 of 05